✨ Trusted reviews and recommendations across tech, lifestyle, and more

 Item Form Liquid

-Best Surfaces Tires, trim, rubber, vinyl, plastic, dashboards, door panels, bumpers, and weatherstripping
+Compatible Surfaces Tire sidewalls, vinyl, rubber, plastic, dashboards, door panels, bumpers, trim, and weatherstripping

-Finish Dry satin finish with no greasy residue after proper buffing
+Finish Natural satin sheen with a dry-to-the-touch feel after proper application and buffing

 How We Reviewed This Product